Hubs-Foundation/hubs-discord-bot/README.md

 The bot requires several permissions in order to work:

+General Permissions
+- Manage Webhooks
+- Manage Channels - Grant locally per channel not in Developer Portal Text Permissions
+- Send Messages
+- Manage Messages
+- Embed Links
+- Read Message History

-- "Send messages," "Read messages," and "Embed links" are necessary in order to bridge between the Hubs room that is linked to a channel and the messages that are sent within the channel on Discord.
+- "Send messages" and "Embed links" are necessary in order to bridge between the Hubs room that is linked to a channel and the messages that are sent within the channel on Discord.
 - "Manage webhooks" is necessary in order for the bot to find and use a webhook for bridging chat.
 - "Manage channels" is necessary in order for the bot to set the channel topic and bridge chat. **Note:** We do not ask for this permission globally when you add the bot to your server, instead we recommend you grant this permission to the bot in specific groups or channels.
 - "Manage messages" and "read message history" are necessary in order for the bot to pin notification messages.
 Like "manage channels", you should probably grant these for specific groups and channels.